Allerton Damp Proofing have been offering high quality damp proofing services to Harrogate since 1983.

 It can also occur in above-ground rooms.
 Broken guttering, for example, causes water to leak onto walls and can enter through pores in the material – particularly in older homes.

-Don’t let penetrating damp affect the comfort of your home or your own health, get in touch with Allerton Remedial Treatments.
+Don’t let penetrating damp affect the comfort of your home or your own health, get in touch with Allerton Damp Proofing.

 You can now meet us in Harrogate!